MizaGBF/Rosetta-Public/readme.md

 * `/owner gbfg`: Commands to related to the /gbfg/ server.
 Mostly empty and unused too.

 I rarely use most of those commands, there is a small chance it might be hiding some bugs.

+Additionally, if you want a GW.sql file for the ranking commands, you can go grab the most recent one [here](https://drive.google.com/drive/folders/11DcUKeO6Szd5ZEJN9q57MQl772v64_R2), rename it to `GW.sql` and put it in the "files" drive folder.